Scurby/DevEnv/README.md

 ### The following scripts are also useful...
 * createdb - mysql table, user, and pwd tool.
   * Ref: (http://jetpackweb.com/blog/2009/07/20/bash-script-to-create-mysql-database-and-user/)
-* myip -  display the ip of the VM and login port for quick configuration of the windows client.
-* updateip - Get ip address of local eth0 and update galaxy table as needed.
 * installed - Package and version check saved to /home/<file>.txt.

 **************************************************************************************